kota113/MSA/README.md

 - `aosp/` — a fallback for building a full AOSP product later; not needed for normal use

 ## Disk usage

-None of this needs a 400 GB-class AOSP source/build tree.
-The bulk of the footprint is the Android SDK's API 36 ARM64 system image, AVD data, and the Gradle cache — a few GB at first.
+The bulk of the footprint is the
+Android SDK's API 36 ARM64 system image, AVD data, and the Gradle cache — a few GB at first.
-In testing, setup started from 40 GB free and left about 36 GB free afterward.
+In testing, a setup consumed around 4GB.

 ## Initial setup